thecrypticace/sqlia/readme.md

 # Sqlia

-Sqlia is a tool that allows you to run an temporary, in-memory version of MySQL on Linux or OS X. This would be primarily useful for testing where you may need to test against a real database server.
+Sqlia is a tool that allows you to run a temporary, in-memory version of MySQL on Linux or OS X. This would be primarily useful for testing where you may need to test against a real database server.
 Note: Sqlia is NOT for production use.
 It is a testing tool only.

 ## System Requirements
 - OS X 10.11 or Ubuntu 14.04 LTS (others may work but have not been tested)